Terms and conditions

 3.1 I. Right of cancellation

-3.1.1 If the customer is a consumer, he/she can cancel his/her contractual statement within one month without stating reasons in the written form (e. g. letter, fax, email) or by returning the merchandise.
+3.1.1 If the customer is a consumer, he/she can cancel his/her contractual statement within 14 days without stating reasons in the written form (e. g. letter, fax, email) or by returning the merchandise.

 3.1.2 At the earliest the deadline commences one day after the merchandise has been received by the customer and the customer has received a cancellation policy which he/she is still to be informed of by separate mail in the written form (e.g. letter, fax, email).